 Then you would want to start with growing green beans and peas; and learning how to make hummus.

-Could you create a little blue zone in your own home and garden where longevity becomes central to your planning?
-Not only the length but the quality of your remaining days on Mother Earth is obviously important.
-Vibrant, busy and strong, with all your marbles intact to the last breath is our motto.
+Not only the length but the quality of our remaining days on Mother Earth is obviously important.
+Vibrant, busy and strong with all one's marbles intact to the last breath is our motto.

 I am not a vegetarian myself but it lies in our family history, so growing lettuce and rocket is where we personally began; and herbs like parsley.
-My great grandmother gave up meat after witnessing the slaughter of horses for food during the siege of Ladysmith.
+My great-grandmother gave up meat after witnessing the slaughter of horses for food during the siege of Ladysmith.

-Recycling the waste from our home is something that all those who have a love and respect for the planet should be doing.
+Recycling the waste from our homes is something that all those who have a love and respect for the planet should be doing.
 Do you want a habitable, pristine place in the sun for your offspring?

 In short start where you are, rather than the first blog you read.

-Our green home covers all the blogs published in the media over the last five years.
+Our green home covers the blogs published in the media over the last five years.
 We will set it up in categories.
 Taking good care of ourselves and our possessions is the theme tune.

 End of winter chores like cleaning out gutters and turning compost heaps need to be done mindfully.
 It is easy to injure yourself if the ladder slips or you put the garden fork through your boot.

-Freshly picked the flavours are divine; you will never know just how much better until you begin to indulge yourself in food grown on your own land.
+Freshly-picked the flavours are divine; you will never know just how much better until you begin to indulge yourself in food grown on your own land.

 When making recipes with lemon juice, as with many green salads, ignore the prevailing advice.
 Use the pulp too; that is where more than half of the nutrients are to be found.